nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Team Lead specifies the name of the team and name of the team member to be removed.
+1. Tech Lead specifies the team and the team member to be removed.
 2. EZLead removes the team member from the team.

 **Extensions:**